eduMFA/eduMFA/doc/tokens/tokentypes/application_specific.rst

 This `service_id` ensures, that the token is only used for this service (like "mailserver", "owncloud", "SAP").

 The `service_id` is a parameter that is passed in the `/validate/check` request.
 The corresponding plugin can send the parameter itself.
-The privacyIDEA administrator can also define an event handler (:ref:`requestmanglerhandler`), to set the `service_id` e.g. based on the IP address or based on a realm.
+The eduMFA administrator can also define an event handler (:ref:`requestmanglerhandler`), to set the `service_id` e.g. based on the IP address or based on a realm.

 If the passed service_id matches the one of the token, the token can be used for authentication.